luzmo-official/ede-simple-demo/README.md

 This demo repo uses an integration in your [Cumul.io](https://cumul.io) account to embed into a webapp that uses [EDE](https://cumul.io) [TODO]: Add EDE link

-This example repo allows you to see how you would set up Embeddee Dashboard Editor in a similar web application.
+This example repo allows you to see how you would set up Embedded Dashboard Editor in a similar web application.
 Here, you can choose one of your own Cumul.io integrations (We would recommend creating a new one to use for demo/trial purposes) and use it for your first EDE setup.

 On this branch we add an Auth0 layer to demonstrate how you would retrieve the role of the end user that has logged in.
 This would then be used to define which settings or within which constraints the user can interact with [EDE]() TODO.